Amtrak & Via Rail Canada User Guide

 Once again, this train works better eastbound

-for maximum scenery during the day all year, although you'll see nice scenery both
+for maximum scenery during the day all year.

 The Cardinal operates just three